Hamilton Gault: Private life

 Gault purchased a biplane before the First World War.
 Both he and his second wife were enthusiastic aviators.
 Gault also introduced the daughter of his deceased fiancée, Patricia Blackader, to flying when he and his wife took her up in their Gypsy Moth in Lausanne.
 After flying over Paris with disregard for aviation rules, the three narrowly escaped arrest on their return to Le Bourget airport.
 In 1933, as part of a party that included Sir William Lindsay Everard, Amyas Eden Borton and Mr & Mrs Walter Leslie Runciman, they flew to Germany for a holiday, and were met by Adolf Hitler and Hermann Goering.

-In Taunton he served on various committees and was much involved in local politics.
+In Taunton he served on various committees and was involved in local politics.
 He was President of the Society of Somerset Folk and regularly gave a cup for the 'best fat beast' in the Taunton Christmas Show.
 The Orangery at Hatch Court served as a trophy room for all Gault's hunting trophies.
 Today, Hatch Court houses a museum commemorating Gault's military career.

 Retiring after the Second World War to Quebec where he had grown up, Gault returned to the 2,200 acre Mont Saint-Hilaire estate he had purchased in 1913 from Colin A. M. Campbell, of Manoir Rouville.
 He vigilantly protected the property from expropriation by mining interests.
 Upon his death, he bequeathed it to McGill University to help ensure its preservation.